 What is the purpose of a Research problem statement?

 A problem statement in research seeks to achieve the following:

 - Introduce the importance of the topic in the research proposal.

-- Position the problem in an appropriate context.
+- Position the problem in an appropriate and particular context.

 - Provide a framework to analyze and report results.

 Make sure to fulfill these essential characteristics to have an effective research problem.
 Due to the variety of research, we conduct, it is not possible to inculcate all these characteristics.
 However, ensure to consider and cover most of these characteristics to enable people to look at, examine, and understand the marketing research problem.